 a.
 The manufacturer’s price.

 d.
-A bottle surcharge in an amount sufficient, when added to the amount not refunded to class “E” retail alcohol licensees pursuant to section 455C.2, to pay the costs incurred by the division for collecting and properly disposing of the liquor containers.
+A bottle surcharge in an amount sufficient, when added to the amount not refunded to class “E” retail alcohol licensees pursuant to section 455C.2, to pay the costs incurred by the department for collecting and properly disposing of the liquor containers.
 The amount collected pursuant to this paragraph, in addition to any amounts not refunded to class “E” retail alcohol licensees pursuant to section 455C.2, shall be deposited in the beer and liquor control fund established under section 123.17.

 b.
-If upon notice and hearing under section 123.39 and pursuant to the provisions of chapter 17A concerning a contested case hearing, the administrator determines that the class “E” retail alcohol licensee failed to satisfy the obligation for which the payment was issued within ten days after the notice of nonpayment and penalty was served on the licensee as provided in paragraph “a” of this subsection, the administrator may suspend the licensee’s class “E” retail alcohol license for a period not to exceed ten days.
+If upon notice and hearing under section 123.39 and pursuant to the provisions of chapter 17A concerning a contested case hearing, the director determines that the class “E” retail alcohol licensee failed to satisfy the obligation for which the payment was issued within ten days after the notice of nonpayment and penalty was served on the licensee as provided in paragraph “a” of this subsection, the director may suspend the licensee’s class “E” retail alcohol license for a period not to exceed ten days.